 CRUISING TIP: IF IT’S A TENDER PORT, AND YOU DO NOT HAVE PRIORITY STATUS ON THE SHIP, GIVE YOURSELF ENOUGH TIME IN THE MORNING TO BE ONE OF THE FIRST ONES OFF THE SHIP.
 THAT IS IF YOU WANT TO MAKE THE MOST OF YOUR DAY AT THE PORT.

-The best part is, I found out, that cruise port of Georgetown, Grand Cayman has their own double-decker boats for tendering.
-It made for a speedy off the ship and ashore.
+The best part is, I found out, that the cruise port of Georgetown, Grand Cayman has its own double-decker boats for tendering.
+It made for a speedy time off the ship and ashore.
 We were called not long after we docked at 10 AM.

 Once your group is called, it just means you can head down to tender any time after that.